Skip to main content

 Each of the authentication and authorization options provides an optional Certificate Authority checkbox.
 Clicking this box opens a YAML editor, which can be used to input a Certificate Authority X.509 certificate.

 The final step of cluster creation provides an overview of all options selected during the creation process.
-After reviewing these options, click the Submit button to deploy the new cluster.
+After reviewing and confirming the cluster's configuration, click the Submit button to deploy the new cluster.

-To view more information about a deployed cluster, click the vertical ellipses menu beside the cluster name.
-This menu provides additional actions to perform on the cluster, as the View Details option.
-Clicking this displays the cluster's current manifest, as well as its age, location, name, and state.
+To view more information about a deployed cluster, click the vertical ellipses menu beside the cluster name and select View Details.
+This opens the cluster's current configuration in JSON, as well as information about the cluster's age, location, name, associated API endpoint, and current state.
 To return to the dashboard, close this panel.

 Cluster statuses